Let's Burst the Bubble of Employee Engagement Myths

 It is true that there are some basic components of employee engagement.
 However, Policies and practices for two company will not necessarily bear the same results.

-Every organization should, therefore, run their own internal surveys and brainstorm the strategies.
+Every organization should, therefore, run their own internal employee surveys and brainstorm the strategies.
 Factors like location, demographics, diversity etc play an important role.

 Employee engagement myth #8:

 Reducing employee turnover is a prime concern for every organization.
 Employee engagement can be a significant player in a good retention rate.
 However, you cannot take it as a sure shot way to increase employee retention.
 Engagement is not simply a problem that you need to solve.